intel/libvpl/examples/interop/vpl-infer/README.md

 1. Install the prerequisite software:

    - Intel® oneAPI Base Toolkit for Windows*
-   - Intel® OpenVINO for Windows*
+   - Intel® OpenVINO™ toolkit for Windows*
    - [Python](http://python.org)
    - [CMake](https://cmake.org)

-2. Download the Mobilenet-ssd object detection model from OpenVINO model Zoo and covert it to IR model:
+2. Download the Mobilenet-ssd object detection model from the Open Model Zoo for OpenVINO™ toolkit and covert it to an IR model:

     Start Python virtual environments from Command Prompt
     ```